agarie/measurable/README.md

 `gem install measurable`

-I only tested it with 2.0.0 (yes, yes, travis, I'll do it eventually).
-I want to support JRuby as well.
+This gem is currently being tested on MRI Ruby 1.9.3, 2.0, 2.1.0, 2.1 (HEAD) and on Rubinius 2.x (HEAD).
+I hope to add JRuby support as well.

 ## Distance measures